atelechev/astrocadre/README.md

 ---

-## Version Control and Workflow
+## Workflow

 The most recent validated version of the project is available on the `master` branch.

-Features/user stories/issues are identified with the pattern `AC-{number}`.

-When a feature/user story/issue is finished, a tag must be created, named with the respective identifier.

-Development branches should be named `dev-AC-{number}`.
+Development branches should be prefixed with `dev-`.
+When a feature is implemented on its `dev` branch, a pull request should be created in order to review and merge it.

 ---